aknckaan/ReinforcementLearningTools/README.md

 # ReinforcementLearningTools
-This is a library that I am building during my free time.
-Currenlty the training algorithm has some bugs and doesn't work.
-Will be patched soon.
+This is a Pytorch library that I am building during my free time.
+(Sample runs will be added soon)

 ## Tools
 Currently only implemented algorithm is A2C.
 The library works on openAI gym environments.